 The silence here was almost unsettling—no traffic, no city noise, just the occasional sound of wind rustling through the valleys.
 Life in Ushguli felt like a step back in time.
 The houses were simple, made of stone, their roofs covered in wooden shingles.
 People moved slowly, tending to their livestock, living by the same rhythms their ancestors had followed for centuries.

-Standing at the foot of Shkhara, Georgia’s highest peak, I felt small but connected to something much older than myself.
+Standing at the foot of Shkhara, Georgia’s highest peak, the glacier filled the entire frame.

 Tsalka Lake: A Hidden Corner of Georgia